 Age Started Tennis: 5

-So then, this kid whose SWEET 16 birthday is just a week away is NO JOKE!
+So then, this kid whose SWEET 16 birthday is just 5 days away is NO JOKE!
 And if you doubt it for a second, all you have to do is watch the VIDEO & REPORTAGE below which is not some Home Made production, but FOOTAGE that actually aired on ABC's Washington, DC affiliate, WJLA TV!
 WATCH!